A young woman screams mid-fall in Final Destination: Bloodlines (2025), lit in vivid yellow-orange

 To bring it back around: I think this reaction’s noteworthy in contrast to the lingering sadness I felt about Sin City: AD2K4.

-By this logic, if Dumb & Dumbr To receives a R.T. percentage in the mid-forties, I should skip it and wait on the rental.
+By this logic, if D&DTo receives a RT percentage in the mid-forties, I should skip it and wait on the rental.

 Or otherwise expect severe disappointment, right?